mhz-777/FCC-Survey-Form/README.md

    * Making design flow w.r.t background image
    * Not applying opacity to child elements, but rather just the parent
+   * How to style the indiviual fields in the form section to appear as desired

 New Things Learned:

    * pre-sketching a design in FIGMA allows me to experiment with different designs without having to code anything
    * rgba allows to apply opacity just to the parent
+   * nesting the label and input tags allow the elements to appear in the same line rather than separately